 New research from global business consultancy Bain & Company finds that fully three-quarters (75 percent) of the more than 570 executives recently surveyed said AI has already met or exceeded their expectations.
 The firm’s fourth annual Global Technology Report determines that the current generation of AI tools and models could help companies speed up 20 percent of worker tasks without loss in quality.

 While the ease of access to large language model (LLM) application programming interfaces (APIs) has made it relatively easy to demonstrate new AI-powered products, the survey found that 89 percent of software companies are already using AI to differentiate their products—15 percentage points higher than other sectors.
-Early adopters of AI are already seeing demonstrable results and productivity gains as companies continue to explore new ways to use AI for their businesses.
+This trend is particularly evident among software development companies, where early adopters of AI are already seeing demonstrable results and productivity gains as they continue to explore new ways to use AI for their businesses.

 “Innovation is happening quickly, and we are still in early days,” said David Crawford, global head of Bain’s Technology practice, in a news release.
 “Three out of four software companies we surveyed believe that early movers will have a sustained advantage that will not level off.
 Software leaders expect the technology to generate significant opportunities to increase topline growth and customer retention.
 Our research shows that, in this fast-moving environment, companies that take a wait-and-see approach in terms of AI are at risk of being left behind.”